julia-users-zurich/julia-users-zurich.github.io/talks/talk-2018-04/emacs.md

+---
-# Emacs for Julia editing
+title: Emacs for Julia editing
+---

 I use emacs for my Julia editing.
 An edited version of my .emacs (not working) is below.